WesleyJohn77/WesleyJohn77/README.md

-# Welcome to Wesley's Repository
+# Hi im Wesley, welcome to my repository

 Hello there!
 I'm Wesley, a passionate software developer with expertise in various exciting technologies.
 In this repository, you'll find a collection of projects I've been working on, along with some examples of my work in React and Solidity.